Continue reading on DataGuidance with:

 6. Principles

-Not applicable, other than the general principles set out in Article 38 of the Constitution noted in section on key acts, regulations, directives, bills above, and sector-specific concerns.
+Not applicable, other than the general principles set out in Article 38 of the Constitution and those set out in key acts, regulations, directives, bills above, and sector-specific concerns.

 7. Controller and Processor Obligations